cutetofuu/takeaway-project/takeaway.md

     def add(self, dish):
         # Parameters:
-        #   dish: an instance of Dish
+        #   dish: an instance of the Dish class
         # Side-effects:
         #   Adds the dish to the dishes property of the self object
         # Returns: